 Besides helping women build their careers, the Hotel Y Montreal supports multiple YWCA community programs.
 The purpose of these services is to improve the well-being of women of all ages and their families.

 In the past year, 58% of participants who received community services were from immigration.
-To break the isolation of these women and assist them in their social integration, the Centre-Multi is an excellent resource.
-Indeed, this service provides a safe environment to share, practice physical exercise and arts.
-In addition, a drop-in day care and many activities for children are offered to families.
+To break the isolation of these women and assist them in their social integration, the activities program are an excellent resource.
+Indeed, the YWCA Montreal provides a safe environment to share, practice physical exercise and arts.
+In addition, a drop-in daycare and many activities for children are offered to families.

 Hotel Y Montreal in Numbers

 Between 2016 and 2017, more than 14,000 people, both women and men, stayed in the Hotel Y Montreal and the Auberge YWCA 62 rooms.
 These clients have helped to generate more than $ 420,000 in net revenues.
-Their choice was essential to support the YWCA Montreal mission to build a better future for women and girls in our city.
+Their choice was essential to support the YWCA Montreal mission to build a better future for women, girls and their families.

-Conseil du statut de la femme, Portrait statistique. Égalité hommes-femems.
+Conseil du statut de la femme, Portrait statistique. Égalité hommes-femmes.
 Montréal, by Lorraine Rochon, 2015. p.
 50.